vinidantas98/MC536-Trabalho-Final/final/README.md

  * A proporção mortes/casos é influênciada pela frequência no uso de máscara?
   ~~~
 SELECT avg(new_deaths*100/new_cases) as avarage_death_rate
-FROM Tabela_final
+FROM casos
 WHERE mask_use_percentage < 25;

 SELECT avg(new_deaths*100/new_cases) as avarage_death_rate
-FROM Tabela_final
+FROM casos
 WHERE mask_use_percentage >= 25 AND mask_use_percentage < 50;

 SELECT avg(new_deaths*100/new_cases) as avarage_death_rate
-FROM Tabela_final
+FROM casos
 WHERE mask_use_percentage >= 50 AND mask_use_percentage < 75;

 SELECT avg(new_deaths*100/new_cases) as avarage_death_rate
-FROM Tabela_final
+FROM casos
 WHERE mask_use_percentage >= 75;
  ~~~